By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 There are also a few conditions associated with hyperandrogenism:

-If you fall in one or multiple categories, you should ask your doctor to test you for low androgen levels.
+If you fall into one or multiple categories, you should ask your doctor to test you for low androgen levels.
 They may also want to check your level of sex hormone-binding globulin (SHBG).

 Many of these conditions lead to low androgen levels because they increase the amount of sex hormone-binding globin.
 This decreases the amount of bioavailable testosterone in the body because it’s all binding to the SHBG.

-So, your bloodwork may show that you have a normal amount of testosterone.
+So, your bloodwork may show you have an average amount of testosterone.
 But, the amount of testosterone that is actually available for your body to use may be below.
 Thus, this causes hyperandrogenism.

 Why Should I Increase My Androgen Receptors?

-By building your androgen levels, you’ll build more muscle, burn more body fat, and reduce the risks of multiple chronic illnesses.
-You may also start to notice that you have more energy and a greater sex drive.
+Building your androgen levels will build muscle, burn body fat, and reduce the risks of multiple chronic illnesses.
+You may also start to notice that you have more energy and a more incredible sex drive.

 But, the real reason comes down to your health.
-In order to properly care for your body, you have to increase your androgen receptors.
-Individuals with low androgens should be working on balancing their hormones so that their bodies aren’t negatively affected over time.
+You must increase your androgen receptors to properly care for your body.
+Individuals with low androgens should work on balancing their hormones so that their bodies aren’t negatively affected over time.

 So, even if you aren’t interested in the symptom changes, it’s best to do this for your overall health.